-The Norikura Skyline is a great driving road where travelers can enjoy a great panoramic view of the Northern Alps Mountain Range, and you can travel up the mountain to a height of 2,700 meters without stopping.
+The Norikura Skyline is a great driving road where travelers can enjoy a great panoramic view of the Northern Alps Mountain Range, and you can travel up the mountain to a height of 2.700m (8,858ft) above the sea level without stopping.
 It’s the highest public road in Japan.

 This road is usually closed for more than half the year due to extremely heavy snowfall in the higher parts of the mountains, but it can be closed anytime when the access is not cleared of snow.
 There are walls of snow over 10 meters high on Norikura Skyline road.
 The road is open from May, 15th to October, 31st, and available for 7:00 ~18:00 during May, June, October and for 3:30~18:00 during July, August, September.